Thomas Henry Wyatt: Architectural works

 Wyatt worked in many styles, ranging from the Italianate of Wilton through to the Gothic of many of his churches.
 His practice was extensive, with much work in Wiltshire, largely as a result of his official position and the patronage of the Herbert family; and in Monmouthshire, through the Beaufort connection.

+Many of his over 400 buildings have since been demolished.

 Wiltshire

 Wyatt secured much work in Wiltshire, including the building of 20 churches, after offering his services at no cost to the Salisbury Diocesan Church Building Association in 1836.
 Julian Orbach considers the large new church at Wilton – "on a heroic scale" – to have made Wyatt's reputation.

 Below is a selective list of some of Wyatt's major works.